Users of MLIR

 To represent neural network models, users often use Open Neural Network Exchange (ONNX) which is an open standard format for machine learning interoperability.
 ONNX-MLIR is a MLIR-based compiler for rewriting a model in ONNX into a standalone binary that is executable on different target hardwares such as x86 machines, IBM Power Systems, and IBM System Z.

 See also this paper: Compiling ONNX Neural Network Models Using MLIR .

 PlaidML is a tensor compiler that facilitates reusable and performance portable ML models across various hardware targets including CPUs, GPUs, and accelerators.

 RISE is a spiritual successor to the Lift project : “a high-level functional data parallel language with a system of rewrite rules which encode algorithmic and hardware-specific optimisation choices”.

 TFRT aims to provide a unified, extensible infrastructure layer for an asynchronous runtime system.

-MLIR is used as a Graph Transformation framework and the foundation for building many tools (TFLite converter, quantization, …).
+MLIR is used as a Graph Transformation framework and the foundation for building many tools (XLA, TFLite converter, quantization, …).